docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communicating-through-messages.rst

 Handling unsolicited messages
 -----------------------------
-To specify how the application should handle unsolicited incoming messages, define a callback handler function in the static :ref:`onReceive <missing link>` property of the ``BridgeTalk`` class.
+To specify how the application should handle unsolicited incoming messages, define a callback handler function in the static :ref:`bridgetalk-onreceive` property of the ``BridgeTalk`` class.
 This function takes a single argument, a
-:ref:`BridgeTalk message object <missing link>`.
+:ref:`bridgetalk-message-object`.

 The default behavior of the ``onReceive`` handler is to evaluate the body of the received message with JavaScript, and return the result of that evaluation.
 (The result of evaluating a script is the result of the last line of the script.)
-To return the result, it creates a new message object, encapsulates the result in a string in the body property of that object, and passes that object to the :ref:`onResult <missing link>` callback defined in the original message.
+To return the result, it creates a new message object, encapsulates the result in a string in the body property of that object, and passes that object to the :ref:`bridgetalk-message-object-onresult` callback defined in the original message.

 If an error occurs on evaluation, the default ``onReceive`` handler returns the error information using a similar mechanism.
-It creates a new message object, encapsulates the error information in a string in the body property of that object, and passes that object to the :ref:`onError <missing link>` callback defined in the original message.
+It creates a new message object, encapsulates the error information in a string in the body property of that object, and passes that object to the :ref:`bridgetalk-message-object-onerror` callback defined in the original message.

 To change the default behavior set the ``BridgeTalk.onReceive`` property to a function definition in the